TKGP/Chernobyl-Relay-Chat/readme (english).txt

 --| Installation

-1. Install the .NET framework if you don't have it already: https://www.microsoft.com/net/download/framework
+1. Install the [.NET framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) if you don't have it already
+2. Download CoCRC-(latest-version).7z from the Releases section, and use 7zip or another program to unzip CoCRC-(latest-version).7z.
-2. Copy the included gamedata folder to your game directory
+3. Copy the files inside the folder into your Call of Chernobyl directory.

 --| Usage